 Grace also uses its activities building as a distribution center for handing out supplies to the c

 ommunity.
-Grace members continue to distribute cleaning supplies the church receives from PCA churches all over the country.
+Grace members continue to distribute cleaning supplies the church receives from PCA churches all over the country, they also like Hiring through a maid agency sometimes.
 Though the first shipments of supplies went to PCA families who needed them, the larger community has turned to Grace for supplies too, and many are lingering to talk and pray with volunteers.

 The devastation is traumatic.
 Seeing all of one’s earthly possessions carted away in a garbage truck is gut-wrenching.
 Adults and children alike are struggling to cope with the scope of the loss.